 On September 14, 1985, the first Harriman Cup took place at the Greenwich Polo Club.

-That was the only tournament that had two games, an alumni match and the other with students.
+That was the only tournament that had two games, an alumni match and a student game.
 Yale won both.
-Since then, the Harriman Cup has only featured an alumni game over the years, where many well-known players have participated, including Bill Ylvisaker, Steve Orthwein, and Carlos Arrellano.
-Yale has won 15 games to UVA's 13.
+Since then, the Harriman Cup has only featured an alumni game, where many well-known players have participated, including Bill Ylvisaker, Steve Orthwein, Adam Snow, Chevy Beh, and Carlos Arrellano.
+UVa has won 18 games to Yale's 15.
 (The only tie was in 1992 when both teams scored 21 goals each.)

 In the last three decades, the Harriman Cup has changed locations several times.
-This year, it will take place in Bethpage State Park on Long Island, NY, which has hosted several U.S. Open Golf Championships and is the home of the summer-long Polo at the Park.
+This year, it will take place at the Meadow Brook Polo Club, one of the oldest polo clubs in the United States.

 Even after 30 years, the lively spirit of the event comes from the thousands of alumni, friends, and fans who continue to flock to the polo fundraiser every fall donning their brightly colored outfits and extravagant hats.